 Achieving this, though, requires an abandonment of what we tend to think of as narrative.
 Being told a story is what narrative has primarily meant in games, in the past, but being able to absorb one through interaction is what we should be focusing on.

 What that doesn't mean is falling back on clichéd attempts at allowing players "freedom" by letting them choose their own quest paths and dialogue choices, like you'll find in Skyrim and Mass Effect.
 You're still being told a story in a traditional manner, albeit through a series of sections that you're (somewhat) free to arrange into an order that fits your personal wants and needs.

-I had one of my most memorable and powerful narrative experiences in a long time struggling to defeat a boss that had killed me countless times already.
-I approached its domain with trepidation and a sense of loss before the next attempt had even begun.
+One of the most memorable and powerful narrative experiences I've had in a long while involved being stuck in a rut within the emotive and beautifully designed trappings of Bloodborne's Yharnam.
+Struggling to defeat a boss that had killed me countless times already, I approached its domain with trepidation and a sense of loss before the next attempt had even begun.

 Stories through sound: pay a visit to Noisey

 Walking through a building when it's deserted, packed, light, dark, warm or cold results in a very different experience.
 This rings true for games that embrace their potential, too: the space and the interaction holds the key to understanding and meaning.